Tatarata Point

 How to Get There

-To reach Tatarata Point, head to the North Shore of Auckland.
-The point is accessible via the North Shore Coastal Walk, which is part of the longer Te Araroa trail.
-You can start your walk from either Murrays Bay or Rothesay Bay, both of which are easily reachable by car or public transport from central Auckland.
-Nearby, you can also explore other sections of the North Shore Coastal Walk for more scenic views and natural beauty.
+The point is accessible via the North Shore Coastal Walk.
+You can start your walk from either Murrays Bay or Rothesay Bay, both of which are easily reachable by car or public transport from Downtown Auckland via the northern motorway, Constellation Drive, East Coast Road, Sunrise Avenue and Beach Road.

 Image 1 of 10